lanternphp/docs/docs/documentation/availability.md

 # Availability

-We can declare whether an Action or its associated Feature is available through the use of the `availability` method
+We can declare whether an Action is available through the use of the `availability` method.

-When Lantern checks an Action's availability, it also checks the availability of its direct parent Feature.
+When Lantern checks an Action's availability, it also checks the **constraints** of its parent Feature, but not the Feature's availability.

-This allows multiple `Actions` to inherit availability but introduces an important restriction:

 :::warning Inheritance
-The Feature of an Action must have a signature that will allow it to be instantiated without arguments being passed to its `__construct()` method.
+The Feature of an Action must have a signature that will allow it to be instantiated without arguments being passed to its `__construct()` method, as Lantern needs to instantiate the Feature to check its constraints.
 :::

 ## AvailabilityBuilder

-When you declare the availabilty of an `Action` you will use the `AvailabilityBuilder`
+When you declare the availability of an `Action` you will use the `AvailabilityBuilder`

 ```php
 protected function availability(Lantern\Features\AvailabilityBuilder $builder) {